nihalkyasa/Twitter-Bot-with-Sentiment-Analysis/README.md

 ## The Sentiment Analysis

 This portion of the project took up the bulk of my time, as it wasn't as straightforward and laid out.
+I wanted to make a sentiment analysis model that was tailored to the vocabulary of the Twitter account I was working with.
+For some context, the Twitter account is an "anonymous confessions" type of page that centers around a competitive circuit of Indian dance styles.
+Due to the traditional nature of Indian dance, there are a lot of words that aren't seen in normally trained models, and I wanted to fine-tune a model to work with these specific tweets.
+I scraped 2,000+ of the account's most recent tweets and deleted entries that didn't make sense.